|

 shepherds of the Ta’amireh tribe to the cave where

-they found leathers inside clay jars.
+they found sheep-skin parchments rolled inside clay jars.
 One of

 the photographs is of the famed antiquities dealer